Friday, June 14, 2019

 Of course, the only 100% sure way to ensure you’ll never be attacked by a shark is to never enter any body of water outside of a swimming pool.
 But what fun would that be?
 You’d miss out on the wonder and beauty of the ocean.
 So just remember our tips, and you’ll have a fun and safe summer.

 Author’s Note: While Dylan and Allie have had their fair share of shark encounters, neither are experts in the field of shark science.
-If you want to read a few modern resources on how to avoid and survive a shark attack, click any of the links below:
+If you want to read a few contemporary resources on how to avoid and survive a shark attack, click any of the links below: